 They named the dish after a friend nicknamed "Crazy."
 This "crazy" delicious dish is popular for breakfast, lunch or dinner.
 It's available any time of day in Hawaii, making it an epic hangover meal as well as a late night staple.

 How to make it

-Let’s go in order from bottom to top.
-The first item on your plate will be the rice.
-It’s best to use the same type of rice used throughout Hawaii.
+Let's go in order from bottom to top.
+The first item on your plate is the rice.
+It's best to use the same type of rice used throughout Hawaii.
 Calrose or Kokuho Rose are sticky, medium-grain California-grown rice varieties that can also be used for sushi.
-I found it at a local Asian supermarket for fairly cheap, but it’s also available online if you can’t find it elsewhere.
+Find it at Asian supermarkets or online.
 Prepare the rice according to the package directions.

 The next item on top of the rice is a hamburger patty.
-For this particular recipe, you will season 1 pound of ground beef with salt, pepper, Worcestershire sauce, chopped onion, and garlic.
-Shape the meat into 4 equal-sized patties and refrigerate until you’re ready to cook them.
+Season 1 pound of ground beef with salt, pepper, Worcestershire sauce, chopped onion, and garlic.
+Shape the meat into 4 equal-sized patties and refrigerate until you're ready to cook them.

-For this loco moco we are making a mushroom and caramelized onion gravy.
-Gently caramelize onion wedges in a little oil in your skillet, then set aside until you’re ready to finish your gravy.
-Now you can cook your burgers in the same skillet.
-You don’t need to fire up the grill.
-When the burgers are to your liking, set them aside on a plate and cover with foil.
-This will keep the patties hot while you finish the gravy.
+Next, cook your burgers in the same skillet.
+No need to fire up the grill.
+When the burgers are cooked to your liking, set them aside on a plate and cover with foil.
+This will keep the patties hot while you finish the loco moco gravy.

-When you’re ready to assemble the loco moco start with a scoop of rice, then a burger patty, the mushroom gravy, and finally a fried egg.
+When you're ready to assemble your Hawaiian loco moco start with a scoop of rice, then a burger patty, the mushroom gravy, and finally a fried egg.
 Garnish with sliced scallions.
 Enjoy!